Cancer treatment research: Innovative insights into the path towards a cure

-Importance of and study designs
+Importance of studying tumors and clinical trial designs

 The importance of cancer treatment research

 Cancer is a complex disease and has a huge burden in the United states and globally.
-Its incidence has been projected to increase in the future.
-By 2040, the number of new cancer cases per year is estimated to increase to 29.5 million and the number of cancer-related deaths to 16.4 million across the globe2.
+Its incidence has been projected to increase in the near future.
+By 2040, the number of new cases per year is estimated to increase to 29.5 million and the number of cancer-related deaths to 16.4 million across the globe2.

 What role do physicians play in cancer research studies?